Once a risk assessment is complete, you can then determine the next steps in accessing support for your client.

 Suicide Call Back Service 1300 659 467

 The Suicide Call Back Service provides immediate telephone counselling and support to anyone affected by suicide, including clients at risk of suicide.
-They also offer a call back service, where clients may be able to receive up to six sessions of ongoing professional telephone counselling with the same counsellor, at a time that suits them.
+They also offer a call back service, where clients may be able to receive up to three sessions of ongoing professional telephone counselling with the same counsellor, at a time that suits them.
 The Suicide Call Back Service is available 24/7, throughout Australia.

 Help them to help themselves